-This course is designed to acquaint students with modern, proven methods of teaching literature, writing and grammar in the secondary schools.
-Students will learn to plan and teach lessons using lecture, whole-class discussion, collaboration, and individualized instruction.
+This course is designed to acquaint students with contemporary and successful methods of teaching literature, writing, and grammar in the secondary schools.
+Students will learn how to plan and teach lessons using lecture, plenary discussion, collaboration, and individualized instruction.
 Students will learn various means of assessing pupil progress.
 Attention will be given to various state and federal assessment tests and their implications for instruction.
 The emphasis in this course will be on giving students practice in utilizing sound methods of instruction.

-ENGL 491 - Senior Seminar (3)
+ENGL 491 - Senior Seminar in Literature (3)